Trans fat is double trouble for your heart health

 Trans fat raises your LDL ("bad") cholesterol and lowers your HDL ("good") (HDL) cholesterol.
 Find out more about trans fat and how to avoid it.By Mayo Clinic Staff

-When it comes to fat, trans fat is considered by some doctors to be the worst type of fat.
-Unlike other fats, trans fat — also called trans-fatty acids — both raises your "bad" (LDL) cholesterol and lowers your "good" (HDL) cholesterol.
+Trans fat is considered by many doctors to be the worst type of fat you can eat.
+Unlike other dietary fats, trans fat — also called trans-fatty acids — both raises your LDL ("bad") cholesterol and lowers your HDL ("good") cholesterol.

 A high LDL cholesterol level in combination with a low HDL cholesterol level increases your risk of heart disease, the leading killer of men and women.
 Here's some information about trans fat and how to avoid it.

 What is trans fat?

 Some meat and dairy products contain small amounts of naturally occurring trans fat.
 But most trans fat is formed through an industrial process that adds hydrogen to vegetable oil, which causes the oil to become solid at room temperature.

 This partially hydrogenated oil is less likely to spoil, so foods made with it have a longer shelf life.
 Some restaurants use partially hydrogenated vegetable oil in their deep fryers, because it doesn't have to be changed as often as do other oils.

 The manufactured form of trans fat, known as partially hydrogenated oil, is found in a variety of food products, including:

 - Baked goods.
 Most cakes, cookies, pie crusts and crackers contain shortening, which is usually made from partially hydrogenated vegetable oil.
 Ready-made frosting is another source of trans fat.